NLP4H/website/content/blog/MS_BERT_intro.md

 We used a pre-trained BERT model with the original vocabulary which does not include many clinical specific tokens, and includes many tokens which are virtually impossible to encounter in clinical notes (non-latin alphabet tokens, names).
 The next step in our pipeline is to rework the vocabulary and re-train our model on all of MIMIC + Pubmed (following the BlueBERT implementation) and our own notes with this modified vocabulary.

-Updated * With the note's being signiginifcantly longer then our context window (of 512 tokens) it may impact our models ability to pick up information that is scattered around the note.
-The current method of combineding embeddings may still misrepresent what is actually within text.
-This can be resolved by training a model like transformer-xl, which might come after changing the vocabulary.
+Because the notes are significantly longer then the model's context window (of 512 tokens), our model may not be able to pick up information that is scattered throughout the note.
+Therefore, the current method of combining embeddings may misrepresent what is actually contained in the note.
+This can be resolved by training a model like transformer-xl, which may come after changing the vocabulary.

-Previous * Having a shorter context length model - Quite a few of our errors come from the way we capture information - 512 tokens is often enough to capture information but sometimes the information is scattered around the note and the context length makes it impossible to have a complete picture of a note - the combined embeddings misrepresent what actually is in text.
-This can be resolved by training a model like transformer-xl, which might come after changing the vocabulary.

 ## Full config: